jagoly/sqee/README.md

  * A Vulkan Window class that manages the swapchain and synchronisation
  * An easy to use Vulkan memory allocator
  * Vector, Matrix, Quaternion, and more maths utilities
- * Vulkan Mesh, Texture, Pipeline, Material, and Armature classes
+ * Vulkan Mesh, Texture, Pipeline, DrawItem, Armature, and more
  * Resource Cache and Handle templates for managing assets
  * Small utilities such as stack only string and vector types
  * ImGui integration and some custom wrappers and widgets